Devil's Cargo

-Devil's Cargo is a 1948 American film directed by John F. Link Sr.
+Devil's Cargo is a 1948 American mystery film directed by John F. Link Sr.

 It was the fourteenth of the sixteen Falcon films produced in the 1940s, and the first of the three featuring the magician and actor John Calvert.
 The film was released by Film Classics, instead of RKO Pictures.

-Plot summary
+Plot

+The Falcon, detective for hire, is in for more than he bargained for when he accepts $500 to guard a key given to him by a desperate man.